codemotion-2018-rome-rxjs-node/gitlab-tools/README.md

 ` npx @enrico.piccinin/gitlab-tools analyze-merge-requests --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`

+# Read Gitlab Group Projects

+It is possible to read the all the projects in a Gitlab group with the command:

+`node ./dist/lib/command.js read-group-projects --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`

+or via npx

+` npx @enrico.piccinin/gitlab-tools read-group-projects --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`

+After reading the commits, the following files are created:
+- <group-name>-projects.csv

 # Clone Gitlab Projects

 It is possible to clone all the projects contained in a Gitlab group with the command